jhakonen/setuptools-wotmod/examples/pypi-package/README.md

 for Linux/Bash, both do the same thing, which is to download pydash (see: https://pypi.python.org/pypi/pydash/4.2.1) and build a wotmod package out of it.

-After execution the script you can copy the built wotmod package to `mods\<version>` folder in WoT's root folder.
+After executing the script you can copy the built wotmod package to `mods\<version>` folder in WoT's root folder.

-With debugging tools (e.g. https://github.com/juho-p/wot-debugserver) you can enter game's Python interpreter and import the command:
+Then, with debugging tools (e.g. https://github.com/juho-p/wot-debugserver) you can enter game's Python interpreter and import the package:

 ```python
 >>> import pydash as _